RastonLab/Virtual-FTIR-Functions/flask/README.md

 ## flask

+### `background.py`

+This Python file will generate the background noise that will be associated with a spectrum.

+### `calculate.py`

+This Python file will generate the transmission spectrum of a gas sample.

-### app.py
+### `flask.py`

-`app.py` contains the Flask endpoints used by the front-end.
+This Python file contains the Flask endpoints used by the front-end.
+This program acts as a server and requires input from a client, cURL, or fetch.

-### functions.py
+### `functions.py`

-`functions.py` holds the functions used by `app.py`.
-At one time, `functions.py` and `app.py` were one file.
-However, as functions became longer and more complex.
-It made more sense to split the two.
+This Python file holds the functions used by the program files above.

 ## Tests

+These tests are for `flask.py` only.

 ### cURL